Facts About Iowa Student Loan

 Iowa Student Loan has operated loan forgiveness programs for nurses and teachers entering specified shortage areas.
 More than $4.7 million in forgiveness benefits has been paid to nurses and teachers in those programs, and payments to those in the programs are continuing.

 In summer 2010, Iowa Student Loan replaced its loan forgiveness programs for nurses and teachers with grant programs.
-New teachers and graduate-level nurse education students may apply for cash grants in recognition of their work in shortage areas.
-Thus far, nearly $1.5 million has been awarded through these grant programs.
+Graduate-level nurse education students may apply for cash grants in recognition of their work in shortage areas, and new teachers were eligible for grants through the 2013 – 2014 year.
+Thus far, nearly $1.5 million has been awarded through these grant programs, with payments continuing to nurse educators.

 In addition, the Iowa Student Loan Armed Forces Interest Reduction Program recognizes service members who are or have been deployed during wartime efforts since Sept.
 11, 2001.
 The program reduces interest to 0% on private student loans owned by Iowa Student Loan for up to 24 months for eligible borrowers in the U.S. Armed Forces.
 The program has provided more than $575,000 in reduced interest on private student loans held by U.S. service members.